hapi-server/client-java/README.md

 # client-java

-Java client for accessing HAPI servers.
+A Java client for accessing HAPI servers.

 This can be checked out and used immediately with Netbeans, or just download the .jar file.
-Note a jar file from json.org is found in the lib folder.
+Note a jar file from json.org is found in the `lib` folder.

 ## Building with Ant

-You can also download and build this using Ant (like Make but for Java).
+You can also download and build using Ant (like Make but for Java).

 ~~~~~
-unix> git clone git@github.com:hapi-server/client-java.git
+git clone git@github.com:hapi-server/client-java.git
-unix> cd client-java
+cd client-java
-unix> ant jar
+ant jar
 ~~~~~

 The jar file will be created in dist/client-java.jar

 ## Building with javac

-It's assumed that typically ant would be used to build the library, but in cases where it is not available, javac can be used.
+It's assumed that typically `ant` would be used to build the library, but in cases where it is not available, `javac` can be used.
 ~~~~~
-unix> git clone git@github.com:hapi-server/client-java.git
+git clone git@github.com:hapi-server/client-java.git
-unix> cd client-java
+cd client-java
-unix> mkdir build  # compiled classes will go here
+mkdir build  # compiled classes will go here
-unix> mkdir dist   # jar file will go here
+mkdir dist   # jar file will go here
-unix> javac -cp lib/json-2011-01-27-gitrelease.jar -sourcepath src/ -d build `find src -name *.java`
+javac -cp lib/json-2011-01-27-gitrelease.jar -sourcepath src/ -d build `find src -name *.java`
-unix> cd build
+cd build
-unix> jar xvf ../lib/json-2011-01-27-gitrelease.jar
+jar xvf ../lib/json-2011-01-27-gitrelease.jar
-unix> jar cvf ../dist/client-java.jar `find . -name '*.class'`
+jar cvf ../dist/client-java.jar `find . -name '*.class'`
 ~~~~~
 This will create dist/client-java.jar.